-THE GOVERNOR Vanessa Frake Violence.
+THE GOVERNOR Vanessa Frake Sunday Times Top 5 Bestseller Violence.
 Drugs.
 Suicide.
 Riots.
 Terrorism.
 Prisoner escapes.
 Infamous serial killers.
 Dirty protests.
 Arrogant celebrities and escape artists.
 Welcome to the world of The Governor.
 Having worked for 16 years in a high security women's prison, Vanessa Frake thought she'd seen just about everything.
 That was until she was transferred to the notorious Wormwood Scrubs as head of security and operations.
-Thrust into a 'man's world', her no nonsense approach and fearless attitude saw her rise through the ranks, as she engaged in daily battles of the wits with both inmates and staff.
-From dealing with celebrity criminals and busting drug rings, to recruiting informers and being subject to violent attacks, one of which resulted in a missing chunk of her shoulder, this gripping memoir bares all.
-Inspirational and eye-opening, The Governor not only takes us on the thrilling journey of Vanessa's career, but also provides a revealing commentary on everything that is right and wrong with the British prison system today in unflinching detail.
+Thrust into a 'man's world', her no-nonsense approach and fearless attitude saw her swiftly rise through the ranks.
+From dealing with celebrity criminals and busting drug rings, to recruiting informers and being subject to violent attacks, this hard-hitting but often humorous memoir reveals all about life behind bars in unflinching detail.
 Are you ready to experience life behind bars?
 Well, step on in.
 The Gov reveals all...

 About the author Vanessa Frake's work as The Governor made such an impact that she was awarded an MBE by the Queen for her service to the country.
 After decades of stress, she retired early from the prison service and now lives outside London with her partner and daughter.
 In a complete career change, she bakes cakes at a cafe and volunteers at an animal sanctuary.
 None of the café's customers have any idea about her previous life.
-LPA controls: Translation On behalf of: MBA Literary Agents Publisher: HarperCollins (editor: Kelly Ellis) Publication: April 2021 Material: Finished copies Length: 352 pages
+LPA controls: Translation On behalf of: MBA Literary Agents Publisher: HarperCollins (editor: Kelly Ellis) Publication: April 2021 Material: Finished copies Length: 352 pages Rights sold: Polish (Znak)